 Dehydrating pasta for a backpacking meal

 The best types of pasta to use for dehydrating pasta for backpacking depend greatly on personal preference.
-However longer shapes and smaller shapes are great.
-The goal is to use pasta that will reheat quickly so a long, thin pasta will rehydrate quicker than a larger, thick shape.
+However, longer shapes and smaller shapes are great.
+The goal is to use pasta that will reheat quickly, so a long, thin pasta will reheat more quickly than a larger, thicker shape.

 Long Shapes